-To participate in the Ancestor Roadshow please print this linked registration form, complete and email it to WMCLGenealogyCenter@wacotx.gov to get your reserved time or bring completed form to the event along with any pertinent documentation starting at 3 PM on the day of the Roadshow.
-Email registration opens October 17 for the October 21 event.
+To participate in the Ancestor Roadshow please click on the linked registration form, complete, save and email it to WMCLGenealogyCenter@wacotx.gov to get your reserved time or bring completed form to the event along with any pertinent documentation starting at 3 PM on the day of the Roadshow.
+Email registration opens October 16 for the October 20 event.
 To participate in the Roadshow you must be either at the West Waco Library or at a participating library that is co-hosting the Roadshow.
 Visit www.wacolibrary.org for more details.

 Due to the time limitations it is necessary to focus on a very specific research question.
 For example: